ch127001/ch127001.github.io/_posts/2018-05-07-hello-chicago.md

 ### In and around Chi-town.

-Jetlag aside, I'm happy to report ten days, both sunny and enjoyable, on a working visit to Chicago from late April to early May of 2018.
-A great experience which took me from the Chicago-side shores of Lake Michigan, all throughout the 'Magnificent Mile' and 'The Loop' in the city, and out along Route 59 to the suburbs!
+Jetlag aside, I'm happy to report ten days, both sunny and enjoyable, on a working visit to Chicago from late April to early May of this year.
+A great experience which took me from the beautiful Chicago-side shores of Lake Michigan, to many places throughout the 'The Loop' and 'Magnificent Mile' in the city, and out along Route 59 through the suburbs.

 ### The Chicago Mercantile Exchange & City Sights